search ]

 Use Heading Tags in WordPress for Better SEO & Readability

-Headings, across all types of media—whether print or digital—help make your content more readable and clear.
+Headings, across all types of media – whether print or digital – help make your content more readable and clear.
 Headings act as visual cues so that the topic of your content is immediately clear to the reader.

 Many readers simply skip through content to find the part they are interested in, and they can quickly catch it since it is displayed as a prominent heading within the article.

-But it’s not just your readers who benefit from these headings; search engines love them too.
+But it’s not just your readers who benefit from these headings; search engines use them too.
 In this guide, we’ll see how to use headings in WordPress to improve the readability of the article and its ranking in search engines.

-It’s important to note that in this article, we will focus on the heading tags (H1 and H2, etc.) rather than the <title> tag in the page header.
+It’s important to note that in this article, we will focus on the heading tags (H1, H2, etc.) rather than the <title> tag in the page header.
 The difference between them in brief: the title tag, which has its own importance (mainly in the context of SEO), is written as <title> in HTML, and it is the text you see on the browser tab of the page you’re viewing.
 You do not see this tag visually on the page itself.

-On the other hand, the text within the heading tags, such as <H1>, is what visitors see as the title of the page, and we will discuss these headings in this post…
+On the other hand, the text within the heading tags, such as <H1>, is what visitors see as the title of the page, and we will discuss these headings in this post.

 This is a good place to note how important it is to maintain a proper typographic hierarchy.